bg117/grm-syntax/README.md

 You can use RegEx syntax such as `*`, `+`, character classes, capture groups, and more.

-For example, to define a constant token that matches any length of letters (including underscore) or numbers:
+For example, to define a terminal that matches any length of letters (including underscore) or numbers:

 ```
 LETTERS-OR-NUMBERS : [\w\s]+